Gaziantep

-As of the 2021 census, the Gaziantep province (Metropolitan municipality) was home to 2,130,432 inhabitants, of whom 1,775,904 lived in the metropolitan area made of two (out of three) urban districts of Şahinbey and Şehitkamil, as Oğuzeli is not conurbated.
-It is the sixth-most populous city in Turkey.
+As of the 2024 census, the Gaziantep province (metropolitan municipality) was home to 2,193,363 inhabitants, of whom around 1.8 million lived in the urban area.
+It is the fifth-most populous city in Turkey.
 Gaziantep is a diverse city inhabited mostly by ethnic Turks and a significant minority of Kurds and Syrian refugees.
-It was historically populated by Turkmens, Armenians, Jews, and a plethora of other ethnic groups.
+It was historically populated by Turkomans, Armenians, Jews, and a plethora of other ethnic groups.